An archetale of the Assembling Terrania Cycle

 For hundreds years after Enheduanna’s death, which occurred not long before the overextended Akkadian Empire fell, its soils strangled by rising salt, high priestesses continued to be trained at the Temple in Ur.
 Then Ur too began to decline as local powers vied for control of the belt of land between the Mediterranean Sea and the Persian Gulf.

-In Ur, a father named Terah fathered three sons, who fathered children of their own.
+In Ur, a man named Terah fathered three sons, who fathered children of their own.
 Terah earned his keep by crafting idols.
 But when conditions grew more violent and depressed as the once-Fertile Crescent degenerated into a desert, he decided to move his family to more pleasant climes.
 During their journey they stopped in Haran, where Terah died.
 Prompted by Pandere, one of his sons decided to depart the country.
 His name was Abram, and his wife’s was Sarai.

 “More patriarchy,” murmured Wildia.